ying-teaching/rn/docs/ch04/README.md

 ### 3.1 Props and States

 To understand the hook concept, you need to understand what constitute a component.
 The primary purpose of a component is to render data to a screen.
 A component has two kinds of data: the data passed by its parent and the data used internally.
-Props are data passed by its parent when it is created and stay the same unless it is recreated.
+Props are data passed by its parent when it is created and stay the same unless it is changed by its parent.

 The second type of data is the data used/managed internally, called **states** and may be changed by user interaction, API calls, time elapse or other events.
 There are two sources of state data: